binarweb/docker-tutorial/README.md

 docker run -it ubuntu
 ```

-Note that any change you make in the container is not persistent between the container restarts.
+Note that any change you make in the container is persistent between the container restarts.

 ## 5. List running containers